glsl-reading-group/glsl-resources/MEETING_NOTES.md

 ## 9/10/19
 * We added basic lighting to the raymarching repo
 * Planned to add reflections in the next session

+## 9/24/19
+* We referenced the three.js examples and talked about using gltf for models
+* Char did part i of her raymarching lecture